natzar/Standard/README.md

 	Date: 10/Feb/2009

-Standart = Turkish word for Standart.
+Standart = Turkish word for Standard.
 In english, Stand for art, Support Art.
 This software provides a complete support for taylor made websites.
 From PSD-art to data driven apps.

 Summary
 ------------